 Concentration Policy.
-The Fund will concentrate its investments (i.e., invest 25% or more of the value of its total assets) in securities of issuers in any one industry or group of industries only to the extent that the Underlying Index reflects a concentration in that industry or group of industries.
+The Fund will concentrate its investments (i.e., invest more than 25% of the value of its net assets) in securities of issuers in any one industry or group of industries only to the extent that the

+Underlying Index reflects a concentration in that industry or group of industries.
 The Fund will not otherwise concentrate its investments in securities of issuers in any one industry or group of industries.
-As of April 30, 2021, the Fund had significant exposure to the consumer discretionary sector.
+As of April 30, 2021, the Fund had significant exposure to the information technology sector.
 The Fund's portfolio holdings, and the extent to which it concentrates its investments, are likely to change over time.